RchGrav/astraeus/astraeus.md

 ### Phase 1: Project Comprehension and Contextual Analysis

+REMINDER: **YOU MUST** not skip any steps.
+Follow all steps and infer best practices at all times.

 **Goal:** Gather essential context to inform agent designs *while focusing exclusively on the core project*.

 1. **Strategic Repository Survey:** Use tools (`LS`, `Read`, `Glob`) to inventory the project state. **Specifically audit** for: